Agoric/documentation/main/REPL/board.md

 ```

 ## `E(home.board).ids()`
-- Returns: `{Array of strings}`
+- Returns: `{ Array of strings }`

-Returns an array of all ID strings in the Board.
+Returns an array of all IDs in the Board.
+Remember, the Board is public, so
+anyone can access anything in it.

 ```js
 command[6] E(home.board).ids()